Computed Tomography Angiography

 Other risks include:

 Allergic reactions.
-Always let your radiologist know if you have any history of allergies or an allergy
+Always let your radiologist know if you have a history of allergies or an allergy

 to contrast material.
 Reactions to contrast are uncommon.
-If you have any history
+If you have a history of

-of allergic reactions, you may be given medicine to lessen the risk for an allergic
+allergic reactions, you may be given medicine to lessen the risk for an allergic reaction

 Tissue damage.
 If a large amount of contrast material leaks around your IV site, it can irritate